+questions about the form.
+NOTE: This f orm will generally on ly be sent t to a firm that is alre eady registered with their ho me jurisdiction.

 Board name account number Start date of interjurisdictional operations (yyyy-mm-dd)

 Legal name Trade name

 Contact person Position title

-Phone number (include area code) Fax nun nber (inclu ude area code)
+Phone number (include area code) Fax number (include area code)

-Mailing Address 1
+Mailing Address "

 Please check as applicable.
-Workers tr in or throug Work live in The firm has a place of business in...
-Account number f you are registered in another jurisdiction)
+Workers travel in or through Workers live in The firm has a place of business in Account number i you are registered in another jurisdiction)

 Alberta

 British Columbia

 Manitoba

 New Brunswick

 Newfoundland and Labrador

-Northwest Territories and Nunavut Northwest Territories and Nunavut
+Northwest Territories and Nunavut

 Nova Scotia

 Ontario

 Prince Edward Island

 Québec

 Saskatchewan

 Yukon

 Eligible industries

-te the i ndustry in w - (check all that apply) -
+Please indica te the i industry in w hich your firm is operating (check all that app ly).

-Bulk Liquids Trucking General Freight Trucking
+Bulk Liquids Trucking General F Freight Trucking

-Couriers, Messengers and Delivery Specialized Freight Trucking
+Couriers, Messengers and Delivery Specialize zed Freight Trucking

-Dry Bulk Materials Trucking] Used Household and Office Goods Moving
+Dry Bulk Materials Trucking Used Household and Office Goods Moving

-Forest Products Trucking] Other (please specify)
+Forest Products Trucking Other (please specify)

 Declaration

 I am the applicant or its authorized agent.
 By submitting this application, I confirm that the applicant is seeking to elect the Alternative Assessment Procedure (AAP); is agreeing to assume obligations under the Workers Compensation Act; and has read or otherwise fully understands the content, requirements, and declaration of this application.
 Further, I confirm that the information provided is complete and accurate.

-• The applicant firm grants authority to the Assessing Board to provide information, including personal information, to Participating Boards which, at the sole discretion of the Assessing Board, is considered necessary for the effective administration of the AAP.
+The applicant firm grants authority to the Assessing Board to provide information, including personal information, to Participating Boards which, at the sole discretion of the Assessing Board, is considered necessary for the effective administration of the AAP.

 Name of authorized signing authority (please print) Position title

-Date (yyyy-mm-dd)
+Signature of authorized signing authority Date (yyyy-mm-dd)